Kissa Kursi Ka: Ban and print confiscation

 The film was submitted to the Censor Board for certification on in April 1975.
 The film had spoofed Sanjay Gandhi auto-manufacturing plans (later established as Maruti Udyog in 1981), besides Congress supporters like Swami Dhirendra Brahmachari, private secretary to Indira Gandhi R.K.
 Dhawan, and Rukhsana Sultana.
 The board sent to seven-member revising committee, which further sent it to Union government.
 Subsequently, a show-cause notice raising 51 objections was sent to the producer by the Information and Broadcasting ministry.
 In his reply submitted on 11 July 1975, Nahata stated that the characters were "imaginary and do not refer to any political party or persons".
 By the time, the Emergency has already been declared.

 Subsequently, all the prints and the master-print of the film at Censor Board office were picked up, later brought to Maruti factory in Gurgaon, where they were burned.
 The subsequent Shah Commission established by Government of India in 1977 to inquiry into excesses committed in the Indian Emergency found Sanjay Gandhi guilty of burning the negative, along with V. C. Shukla, Information and Broadcasting minister of the time.
-The only surviving print was made available on its TV Telecast on Zee TV.
+The film was reshot again and the new version was subsequently broadcast in 1978.